 What happens if the bankruptcy court doesn’t discharge my loans?

-Once you move forward with Chapter 7 or Chapter 13 bankruptcy, three possible scenarios might play out.
+Once you move forward with Chapter 7 or Chapter 13 bankruptcy, four possible scenarios might play out.
 You could see all of your student loans and other debts wiped away completely, your loan could be partially discharged or you could have to repay your loan under better terms, such as with a lower interest rate or monthly payment.
-You may also fail at having the terms of your loans changed at all during bankruptcy proceedings, which is a risk you’ll need to take.
+You may also fail at having the terms of your loans changed at all during bankruptcy proceedings, which is a possibility you should be aware of.

 If the courts do not find your claim of undue hardship adequate to qualify for bankruptcy, you may have no choice but to carry on in an effort to repay your loans.
 Some of the options you can consider at this point include:

-- Apply for income-driven repayment plans: These plans let you pay a percentage of your discretionary income for 20 to 25 years before ultimately forgiving your remaining loan balances.
-You also pay a percentage of your discretionary income each month, so your payments could be much lower than they are now.
+- Apply for an income-driven repayment plan.
+Income-driven repayment plans let you pay a percentage of your discretionary income for 20 to 25 years before ultimately forgiving your remaining loan balances.
+Because your payments will fluctuate with your income, your payments could be much lower than they are now.

 - Ask for temporary deferment or forbearance.
 If you need temporary relief from your federal student loans, look into deferment and forbearance, both of which let you pause payments on your loans for a limited period of time.
 Just remember that interest may continue accruing during forbearance, which could make your problem worse.